Taxonomy and Botany of Jackman's Clematis

 Care: How to Plant Jackman's Clematis

 Let's begin at the beginning for clematis care: proper planting.
-After you bring the vine home from the garden center and gently knock it out of its pot, plant it so that the top of the root ball lies 3-4 inches beneath ground level.
+After you bring the vine home from the garden center and gently knock it out of its pot, you should plant it so that the top of the root ball lies 3-4 inches beneath ground level.

 Going down that deep promotes the development of what are termed "latent" buds below ground level.
-Their presence are your insurance policy against the disease, clematis wilt, which could cause above-ground vegetation on your vine to die.
+Their presence is your insurance policy against the disease, clematis wilt, which could cause above-ground vegetation on your vine to die.
 The practice of deep planting also helps keep the roots cool.

 There are supplemental policies you can follow, as well, to keep your vine's roots cool.
 Mulching is the most obvious approach.
 Other gardeners shade the base of the vine with ground covers (but avoid any with deep root systems, as these would interfere with the root system of the clematis).
-Still others place flagstones or other objects at the base to cast shade.
+Still, others place flagstones or other objects at the base to cast shade.
 However, the latter practice could provide an open invitation to a known clematis pest: slugs.
-If you do go with flagstone, check under it frequently and see if you can catch any slugs napping (rendering the flagstone essentially a "slug trap").
+If you do go with flagstone, check it frequently and see if you can catch any slugs napping (rendering the flagstone essentially a "slug trap").